 Corrosion testing: When the fog is salty

-The properties of coatings have a significant influence on the corrosion behavior of components, among other things: Coating systems often have the important property of protecting components from destructive oxidation.
-In addition, they should usually look visually appealing and guarantee easy handling and reproducible installation.
+The properties of coatings have a significant influence on the corrosion behavior of components, among other things.
+Coating systems often have the important property of protecting components from destructive oxidation.
+In addition, they usually look visually appealing and guarantee easy handling and reproducible installation.

 Therefore, the corrosion test is often considered in conjunction with other mechanical tests such as the friction coefficient or torsion test, as all results depend on the existing coating system.

 Corrosion behavior varies depending on the type and quality of the coating.
-To test this e.g. in the field of fasteners made of low-alloy, coated steel, the neutral salt spray test is the most common test method.
+Neutral salt spray testing is the most common method to test this in the field of fasteners made of low-alloy, coated steel.

 The functional principle of the salt spray test